chrmei/examen-dvc/README.md

 The raw dataset can be downloaded from: https://datascientest-mlops.s3.eu-west-1.amazonaws.com/mlops_dvc_fr/raw.csv

-Place it in `data/raw/raw.csv` before running the pipeline.
+Place it in `data/raw/raw.csv` before running the pipeline - or use the DVC tracked file.

 ## DVC & DagsHub Setup